rubygems/gems/README.md

     # Return an array of version details for coulda.
     Gems.versions 'coulda'

     # Return an hash of latest version for coulda.
     Gems.latest_version 'coulda'

     # Return the total number of downloads for rails_admin 0.0.1.
     # (Defaults to the latest version if no version is specified.)
     Gems.total_downloads 'rails_admin', '0.0.1'

-    # Returns an array containing the top 50 downloaded gem versions for today.
-    Gems.most_downloaded_today

     # Returns an array containing the top 50 downloaded gem versions of all time.
     Gems.most_downloaded